Our People

 Highlights & Background

-Over the last 15 years, Marla’s career has spanned government, nonprofit, and philanthropy settings, on Capitol Hill and in the Bay Area.
-She has worked at the intersection of advocacy and communications on issues as varied as U.S. Supreme Court nominations, youth gun violence prevention, affordable housing, clean air and water, reproductive rights, and climate change.
-Prior to Resource Media, Marla worked with The San Francisco Foundation, Greenbelt Alliance, Alliance for Justice, and the Rehabilitation Services Administration of the U.S. Department of Education.
-Somewhere along the way, she earned a Master of Public Administration with a focus in Sustainable Development from San Francisco State University.
+Over the past 20+ years, Marla’s career has spanned government, nonprofit, and philanthropy settings, on Capitol Hill, in the Bay Area, and in New York.
+She’s worked at the intersection of advocacy and communications on issues as varied as U.S. Supreme Court and federal judicial nominations, youth gun violence prevention, affordable housing, clean air, reproductive justice, and climate change.
+As an Environment Fellow with the San Francisco Foundation, Marla co-managed a climate resilience grantmaking portfolio that awarded over $1 million to Bay Area nonprofits, and she played a pivotal role in launching a multiyear San Francisco initiative to transform city-owned land into hubs for urban agriculture and healthy food access.
+Marla also previously worked at Greenbelt Alliance, Alliance for Justice, and the Rehabilitation Services Administration of the U.S. Department of Education.
+In 2010, she earned a Master of Public Administration from San Francisco State University with an emphasis in sustainable development.
+Previously, she graduated from James Madison University with a B.A. in Sociology and minors in political communication and women’s studies.
+Marla calls Brooklyn home.